 Farm closure 12: In June 2018, HSI reached an agreement with a farmer in Namyangju-si, Gyeonggi-do to remove the last 50 dogs from his dog meat farm before he shut it down to expand his more profitable water parsley business.
 We flew the dogs to Canada to start their new lives.

-Farm closure thirteen: In October, 2018, we worked with Farmer Lee in Gyeonggi-do, South Korea to shut down his dog meat farm after 14 years, rescuing 200 dogs and flying them to partner shelters in the U.S., the U.K., Canada and the Netherlands.
+Farm closure 13: In October, 2018, we worked with Farmer Lee in Gyeonggi-do, South Korea to shut down his dog meat farm after 14 years, rescuing 200 dogs and flying them to partner shelters in the U.S., the U.K., Canada and the Netherlands.
 Lee plans to expand his medicinal herb farm instead.